 Once the Micro switches from transmit to search mode, you will need to press and hold the Flag button for three seconds to unlock the search mode, and then stow the transceiver, to return to transmit mode.
 There is microprint on the face of the transceiver that says, "press 3s" (the text is ~1 mm tall).
 The text has a picture of a padlock, but it isn't near the Flag button that you need to press.

 Pieps is a cutting-edge company that has made revolutionary improvements in avalanche safety gear (e.g., three antennas, marking of multiple burials, long reception ranges, an airbag with a fan, updates via Bluetooth, etc), but I think the proximity sensor creates far more confusion than having a physical switch.
-It is truly a shame, because the Pieps Sport and Pieps Pro have the simplest user interface of all: one clearly labeled switch that changes between off, send, and search.
+It is truly a shame, because the Pieps DSP Sport and DSP Pro have the simplest user interface of all: one clearly labeled switch that changes between off, send, and search.
 With practice, many people will be able to understand the behavior of the Micro's proximity sensor, but a switch would make that practice unnecessary.

 After pointing out the potential confusion created by the Micro's proximity sensor, here's the quick workaround: turn the transceiver off and then back on before stowing it in its harness and before searching.
 That won't make up for the lack of a switch, but it will avoid most of the oddities noted above.

 Customization: The Pieps Micro uses Bluetooth apps (for both Android and iOS) to perform a self test and to set several options.
 These options including turning the vibration on/off, setting the group check mode to extended or Pro, and setting the time before the Micro reverts to transmitting to either 60, 90, or 120 seconds.
-The apps also let you update the Micro's firmware.
+The apps also let you perform a device check and update the Micro's firmware.
 This approach is revolutionary!
 There is no need to visit a store, or ship your transceiver, to update its firmware.

-Battery Status: As with the Sport/Pro, the battery status is displayed as an icon that is either empty, 1/3, 2/3, or full.
+Battery Status: As with the DSP Sport/Pro, the battery status is displayed as an icon that is either empty, 1/3, 2/3, or full.
 We strongly prefer displaying the battery status as a percentage as per the older DSP transceivers.
 The user's manual says that when the Micro displays 1/3 charged, it can transmit from between 20 and 100 hours—that seems like a ridiculously imprecise range.

 The Pieps Micro snaps into a unique skeletal-like bracket rather than using a more traditional pouch-style harness.
 This results in a light harness, but it also makes it a little difficult to extract the transceiver (one of my smaller ski partners couldn't remove the Micro from its bracket without practice and a struggle).
 The skeletal frame has a double-headed arrow that implies you can rotate it in either direction to remove it from the bracket, but it reality the transceiver must be rotated clockwise to be installed and counterclockwise to be extracted.